 - Take pride in yourself.
 Assertiveness and pride may be an unspoken way of showing people that you deserve respect for the characteristics they have snubbed you for.
 Standing up for you (especially if you "pass" as a member of the dominant group) may give a voice and confidence to others who also face microagressions.
 There are plenty of ways to take a stand.
 Consider joining organizations to promote social support within your group as well as helping to empower your community.

 - Try to disengage from the negative comments and actions.
 Some people may not understand how hurtful they're being or why you're being "so sensitive."
 In this case, internally framing their actions as insensitive or ignorant may help you brush off the stress that they may be causing you.

 Being the target of degrading and insensitive comments and/or actions may take an emotional toll, but there are ways to avoid psychological distress.
-Students at Columbia facing these issues may want to consider contacting Counseling and Psychological Services at x4-2878 to further explore these issues.
+Talking with a counselor can help you to further explore these issues.

 No matter your country of origin, the color of your skin, your sexual orientation, or anything else, no one deserves to feel attacked or inferior for being different.
 If anything, these traits are something to be embraced and celebrated.